About

 I’m always shocked at the amount of sugar some traditional recipes call for.
 Especially in fruit desserts where the fruit is already sweet on its own.

-Anyways, I felt it was my duty to bring you my version of a healthier apple pie – one you can have in your arsenal for any and all occasions.
+Anyways, I felt it was my duty to bring you my version of a healthy apple pie – one you can have in your arsenal for any and all occasions.

 BUT if you’re up for the challenge, it’s fun.
 I share tons of tips and resources I used that helped me so you can feel confident making a pie crust too (more on that below).